LinyiGuo96/LinyiGuo96.github.io/_posts/2021-04-28-SAS-Advanced-Study-Notes.md

 Since my SAS Advanced Exam is approching (May 7, 2021), I wish to use this blog to summarize several key procedures such as `SQL` and `Macro` that would be tested in this exam.

-If you are preparing the SAS Adv Exam recently, this article could be helpful and you're also welcome to send me your feedback via any type of contacts below, thank you :)
+If you are preparing the SAS Adv Exam recently, this article could be helpful and you're also welcome to send me your feedback via any type of contacts at the bottom, thank you :)

 # TABLE